petertwigg/petertwigg.github.io/_posts/2020-05-31-truth-as-sword-and-shield-in-meditation-and-life.md

 	<p>“If you consistently follow your truth, your capacity to discern will grow like a Banyon tree and your sense of what is true or untrue will become more tangible than your perception of hot or cold.
 Even if the sense of Truth is faint in the beginning, you should cherish and nurture it as the most precious quality that may ever been given to you.
 For, ultimately, there is no real protection but the power of Truth”. </p>
 </blockquote>

 Not only is Truth an important guiding principle in meditation practice but an important guide to living your life.
-Using Truth as your sword and shield becomes your greatest protection and discernment to a good life based on principle, integrity and discernment.
+Using Truth as your sword and shield becomes your greatest protection and discernment for a good life based on principle, integrity and discernment.

 #### References
 <a id="[1]">[1]:</a> Sagan Samuel, Dr: